-When one agency incurs expenses that must be shared by another agency or an agency incorrectly paid another agency's invoice, the expense to be reimbursed must be done as a hybrid refund to expenditure transaction on a journal entry by the Office of Accounting.
+The procedure used when one agency incurs expenses that is pursuant to a cost sharing arrangement entered into prior to the expense occurring between two agencies or an agency incorrectly paid another agency's invoice is a hybrid refund to expenditure transaction which is processed on a journal entry by the DFA-OA-Reconciliation Section.
 The purpose of the refund to expenditure transaction is to reduce expense and restore the appropriation used on the books of the agency that paid the expense and record the expense and reduce the appropriation on the other agency's books.
+Only a current year refund to expenditure gives the agency back their funding and appropriation to use again during the current fiscal year.
+Prior year refunds do not restore appropriation or funding unless the appropriation and funds have carry-forward authorization in the appropriation Act.
+The journal entry processed for hybrid refund to expenditures is outlined in the Frequently Asked Question Section.